Powered by RND

 About AWS Bites

-AWS Bites is the weekly show where we answer questions about AWS!
+AWS Bites is the show where we answer questions about AWS!
 This show is brought to you be Eoin Shanaghy and Luciano Mammino, certified AWS experts.

 Podcast website